Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/00-fine-collection-architecture.md

 For example, if you are using Dapr components with SMI, the Dapr side car will fail to start because the SMI does not have the right to access the service when it is first started.
 After several minutes, the SMI will have roles assigned and the Dapr side car will start correctly.

 User assigned managed identities (UMI) can be used for Dapr components.
 The Dapr side car will start correctly because the UMI has the right to access the service.
-However, the Dapr compenents required to be created with `azureClientId` metadata field.
+However, the Dapr components required to be created with `azureClientId` metadata field.
 This field is the client id of the UMI.
 The consequence of using UMI instead of SMI is that you'll need to create one Dapr component per UMI to respect the least privilege principle.

 For example for a pub/sub component, if you want to have a sender and a receiver, you'll need to create 2 Dapr components.
 One with the UMI of the sender and the other with the UMI of the receiver.
 The sender is assigned on topic level and the receiver on the subscription level.
 When creating your Dapr components, you'll need to choose what fits best your needs.